 Stanley North’s 1924 London & World maps

-The Cook’s map shows some of the steamer routes of the time, and has many genial comments.
+The Cook’s world map shows some of the steamer routes of the time, and has many genial comments.
 In this copy, SKN has made a handwritten inscription, “To dear old Paul from Daddy, Feb 6, 1925”.
-This link will take you an online version of the map which you can zoom, pan and scroll in a new window.
+This map is strikingly similar in tone to the lovely work of MacDonald “Max” Gill.